awslabs/aws-sdk-python/dev-guide/simple-app.md

 This imports the following from the Bedrock client:

-1. `BedrockRuntime`, which is the class representing the Amazon Bedrock Runtime client.
+1. `BedrockRuntimeClient`, which is the class representing the Amazon Bedrock Runtime client.

 1. The `ConverseInput` class, which is used to specify the input values when calling the client's `converse()` function.